kyma-project/community/concepts/eventing-code-guidelines.md

 <details>
   <summary>2-dimensional table-driven test</summary>

-You may encounter a situation where a table-driven test requires more than one dimension.
+There may be situation when you need a table-driven test with more than one dimension.
 The following shows a best practice example for a 2-dimensional table-driven test.

 ```go
 func TestTwoDimensions(t *testing.T) {